dojot/docs/source/faq/faq.rst

   - Create views from a particular device, by renaming, aggregating and changing values, etc).
   - Infer information based on switch, edge-detection and geo-fence rules.
-  - Notify through many ways like HTTP.
+  - Notify through many ways, like HTTP.

 The data flows component is in constantly development with new features being added every new release.